Tekl/openthesaurus-deutsch/README.md

 ### Manual installation for Mac OS X 10.7 or newer

 1. Download the plain dictionary file:<br>[OpenThesaurus Deutsch.dictionary](https://github.com/Tekl/openthesaurus-deutsch/raw/master/objects/Dictionaries/OpenThesaurus Deutsch.dictionary)
-2. Launch the program “Dictionary.app” und execute the command “Open dictionary folder” from the File menu.
+2. Launch the program “Dictionary.app” und execute the command “Open dictionary folder” from the File menu.<br>
    ![Schritt 1](images/manual%20installation/dict-inst-1cursor.png)
 3. The Finder will open a window with the folder “Dictionaries”.
-Drag and drop the downloaded plugin into this Finder window.
+Drag and drop the downloaded plugin into this Finder window.<br>
    ![Schritt 2](images/manual%20installation/dict-inst-2cursor.png)
 4. Quit and restart the Dictionary-App, so it will se the newly installed plugin.
-Open the Preferences of Dictionary.app (⌘+Comma), scroll to the entry “OpenThesaurus Deutsch” and click the checkbox.
+Open the Preferences of Dictionary.app (⌘+Comma), scroll to the entry “OpenThesaurus Deutsch” and click the checkbox.<br>
    ![Schritt 3](images/manual%20installation/dict-inst-3cursor.png)

 ### Manual installation for Mac OS X 10.6